 Under the “EPI” tab, input the plant’s energy, production, and other required data.

 Go to the “Results” section of the EPI tab and the “Statement of Energy Performance” tab to locate the score for your plant(s).

 If you purchase a specific manufactured product (e.g., steel rebar), identify the manufacturer and request their ENERGY STAR score for the plant in which the product or material was produced.
 Refer them to this page.

 EPIs are currently available for the following manufacturing plant types.

 ENERGY STAR scores help manufacturers to understand how well a plant’s energy is being managed.
 A plant’s energy performance score helps manufacturers:

-For example, a plant scoring in the lowest quartile (ENERGY STAR score between 1 – 25) is a candidate for investment and potential improvement while another in the top quartile (ENERGY STAR score between 75 – 100) is an example from which to learn and reward for high performance among its industry.
+Identify underperforming plants to target for efficiency improvements.
+Benchmarking can reveal if your plant is using a lot more energy than similar plants — and wasting energy and money in the process.
+For example, a plant scoring in the lowest quartile (ENERGY STAR score between 1 – 25) is a candidate for investment while another in the top quartile (ENERGY STAR score between 75 – 100) is an example from which to learn.

 Draft EPIs are reviewed and tested by an industry’s energy professionals who participate in an industry-specific focus.
 Following this thorough vetting and review, EPIs are finalized and released for the industry’s use.